-Elevator and stair shafts shall not be considered or used for ventilation purposes nor shall they be allowed to interfere with the effectiveness of installations hereunder.
+(2) ELEVATOR SHAFTS AND STAIR WELLS.
+Elevator and stair shafts shall not be considered or used for ventilation purposes nor shall they be allowed to interfere with the effectiveness of installation hereunder.

-Note: See also Elevator Code issued by the Industrial Commission.
+Cross reference: See also elevator code issued by the industrial commission.